ansible-collections/ansible-inclusion/README.md

 ```
 In case the repository is not on GitHub, please provide email addresses.

-2. Ensure any other maintainers of the collection are `@mentioned` in the discussion so they will recieve update
+2. Ensure any other maintainers of the collection are `@mentioned` in the discussion so they will receive update
-3. Prompty reply to any questions
+3. promptly reply to any questions

 ## Existing request